 Naval History and Heritage Command

-A 13 October 1775 resolution of the Continental Congress established what is now and has become the United States Navy with “a swift sailing vessel, to carry ten carriage guns, and a proportionable number of swivels, with eighty men, be fitted, with all possible despatch, for a cruise of three months….”
+A 13 October 1775 resolution of the Continental Congress established what is now and has become the United States Navy with “a swift sailing vessel, to carry ten carriage guns, and a proportionate number of swivels, with eighty men, be fitted, with all possible dispatch, for a cruise of three months….”
 After the American War of Independence, the U.S. Constitution empowered the new Congress “to provide and maintain a navy.”
 Acting on this authority, Congress established the Department of the Navy on 30 April 1798.

 In the year 1972, Chief of Naval Operations Admiral Elmo R. Zumwalt authorized official recognition of 13 October as the birthday of the U.S. Navy.
 Since then, each CNO has encouraged a Navy-wide celebration of this occasion which is held at every command ship, squadron and submarine “to enhance a greater appreciation of our Navy heritage, and to provide a positive influence toward pride and professionalism in the naval service.”